AVNSubhash/avnsubhash/README.md

 <!--
 **AVNSubhash/avnsubhash** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Hi!
+My name is A Subhash.
+I am studying in Sharada Vidya Mandira, Grade 05.
+I like to do projects on educational topics.
+First I started using Google Docs.
+Then I started using Google Slides.
+After that, I found Scratch, a programming website.
+Then I learned to code using HTML & CSS.
+Now I am making projects on educational topics using HTML, CSS, JS & Slides.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...